guitarvydas/sectorlispgc/GCSLIDES.md

 	Justine Tunney's GC, in Sector Lisp, demonstrates that GC can be very simple in a Pure Functional paradigm.

-	When consideration for mutation is added, e.g. in the guise of *heaps* and *random access*, etc., code complexity - code bloat - increases.'
+	When consideration for mutation is added, e.g. in the guise of *heaps* and *random access*, etc., code complexity - code bloat - increases.

 	From my perspective, Sector Lisp's main feature is not smallness, but purity of notation.